 Banksy's leap into the void

 1. Waterloo Place is a place where nothing ever happens.
-The gentlemen's clubs in the Pall Mall buildings turn the promenade under London's stately arcades into a landscape preserved from another era.
-Suddenly, however, this beautiful corner of Westminster has experienced an artistic upheaval that is also a pertinent global political critique.
-Banksy has installed one of his works which, instead of being a usual wall painting, is a sculpture with volume, with relief, and with a lot of depth.
+The gentlemen's clubs in the Pall Mall buildings turn the stroll under London's stately arcades into a diorama frozen in another era.
+Suddenly, however, this beautiful corner of Westminster has experienced an artistic jolt that is also a pertinent political critique of global reach.
+Banksy has placed one of his works which, instead of being a usual wall painting, is a sculpture with volume, with relief, and with a lot of depth.
 A man, in a tailored suit, blinded by his own flag, walks without realizing he will fall from the pedestal.
-The work is the perfect metaphor for the far-right's national priorities which, with America for Americans, Spain for Spaniards, and so on, is heading straight for a leap into the void.
-Wrapped in nationalist causes, with eyes covered by hatred and selfishness, it leads us all towards the cliff edge.
-A small step for a fascist, but a step of dire consequences for humanity.
+The work is the perfect metaphor for the extreme right of national priorities which, with America for Americans, Spain for Spaniards, and so on, heads straight for a leap into the void.
+Wrapped up in nationalist causes, with eyes covered by hatred and selfishness, it leads us all towards the precipice.
+A small step for a fascist, but a step with nefarious consequences for humanity.

-2. Banksy's sculpture, installed in a single night, is a wake-up call to the world.
-It is brave, committed art that expresses the fears of the time in which it lives.
-It is a chestnut, as beautiful as it is well-delivered, to the patriotic blindness that is globally leading us to ruin.
-What the UN fails to do, stopping those who break international laws, those who start wars without cause, those who cannot finish them, those who kill civilian populations with drones, missiles, and bombs of all kinds, an artist tries to do with brilliant satire.
+2. Banksy's sculpture, planted in a single night, is a cry of alarm to the world.
+It is brave, committed art that expresses the fears of the time it has to live in.
+It is a chestnut, as beautiful as it is well-delivered, to the patriotic blindness that is globally leading us down a rocky path.
+What the UN fails to do, to stop those who violate international laws, those who start wars without reason, those who don't know how to end them, those who kill civilians with drones, missiles, and bombs of all kinds, an artist attempts to do with brilliant satire.
 Banksy describes the vertigo that Trump's MAGA entails.
 Or Jordan Bardella's France, which links the regularization of immigrants in Spain with crime and social degradation.
-Or, not going any further, the Spain of the Vox deputy who, in the Parliament of Catalonia, addressed Najat Driouech, a deputy from Esquerra, to tell her, “We will not deport her, for now.”
-I don't know if what comes before the comma is worse, or this “for now” that he added afterwards.
-I don't know if the threat in the sentence or the Islamophobia of deputy Tarradas, who apologized half-heartedly, chills me more.
-He, too, is now Banksy's sculpture.
+Or, without going any further, the Spain of the Vox deputy who, in the Parliament of Catalonia, addressed Najat Driouech, a deputy from Esquerra, to tell her "We will not deport her, for now."
+I don't know if what comes before the comma is worse or this "for now" that he added afterwards.
+I don't know if the threat in the phrase or the Islamophobia of the deputy Tarradas, who grudgingly corrected himself, scares me more.
+He is already, too, Banksy's sculpture.

 Cargando